The Extraordinary African Chambers operated from February 8, 2013 – April 27, 2017.

 - On August 22, 2012, the Establishment of the Extraordinary African Chambers within the Senegalese courts agreement was signed between the African Union and the Government of the Republic of Senegal.

 - The Statute of the Extraordinary African Chambers is annexed to the Agreement between the AU and Senegal, and defines the rules and composition of the EAC.
 It also cites Senegalese Law that applies in cases not provided for by the Statute.
+(English version can be found here).

 - Senegalese Law refers to the Senegalese Code of Criminal Procedure and all international conventions ratified by Senegal.